MicrosoftDocs/powerbi-docs/articles/powerbi-developer-walkthrough-push-data-get-token.md

 >**NOTE**: Before you get started, make sure to setup your app environment in Azure Active Directory (Azure AD).
 See [What you need to create an app](powerbi-developer-what-you-need-to-create-an-app.md).

 1. In Visual Studio 2015, create a **Console Application** project.
-2. Add the code below into class Program {...}.
-3. Replace "{ClientID}", with the **Client ID** you got when you registered the app.
-See [ [Register the app with Azure AD](powerbi-developer-walkthrough-push-data-register-app-with-azure-ad.md).
-4. Install the [Azure AD Authentication Library for .NET NuGet package](https://www.nuget.org/packages/Microsoft.IdentityModel.Clients.ActiveDirectory/).
+2. Install the [Azure AD Authentication Library for .NET NuGet package](https://www.nuget.org/packages/Microsoft.IdentityModel.Clients.ActiveDirectory/).
 To get an authentication security token in a .NET app, you use this package.
 Here's how to install the package:

    a.
 In Visual Studio 2015, choose **Tools** > **NuGet Package Manager** > **Package Manager Console**.
    b.
 In **Package Manager Console**, enter Install-Package Microsoft.IdentityModel.Clients.ActiveDirectory -Version 2.21.301221612.

+3. Add the code below into class Program {...}.
+4. Replace "{ClientID}", with the **Client ID** you got when you registered the app.
+See [ [Register the app with Azure AD](powerbi-developer-walkthrough-push-data-register-app-with-azure-ad.md).
-5. After the package is installed, add **using Microsoft.IdentityModel.Clients.ActiveDirectory;** to Program.cs.
+5. After installing the Microsoft.IdentityModel.Clients.ActiveDirectory package, add **using Microsoft.IdentityModel.Clients.ActiveDirectory;** to Program.cs.
 6. Run the Console App, and login to your Power BI account.
 You should see a token string in the Console Window.

 **Sample code to get authentication security token**